astropy/astropy/docs/coordinates/frames.rst

 subclassing are in the docstrings for that class.
-The key aspects are to define the class attributes ``default_representation`` and ``frame_specific_representation_info`` along with frame attributes as `~astropy.coordinates.FrameAttribute` class instances (or subclasses like `~astropy.coordinates.TimeFrameAttribute`).
+The key aspects are to define the class attributes ``default_representation`` and ``frame_specific_representation_info`` along with frame attributes as `~astropy.coordinates.Attribute` class instances (or subclasses like `~astropy.coordinates.TimeAttribute`).
 If these are defined, there is often no need to define an ``__init__`` function, as the initializer in `~astropy.coordinates.BaseCoordinateFrame` will probably behave the way you want.
 As an example::

-  >>> from astropy.coordinates import BaseCoordinateFrame, FrameAttribute, TimeFrameAttribute, RepresentationMapping
+  >>> from astropy.coordinates import BaseCoordinateFrame, Attribute, TimeAttribute, RepresentationMapping
   >>> import astropy.coordinates.representation as r
   >>> class MyFrame(BaseCoordinateFrame):
   ...     # Specify how coordinate values are represented when outputted